LaymarCrafts Woodturning | Hints & Tips |

 As an alternative I have an Leather Drive which is made from 3 Discs of Shoe Leather, one with a 8mm Hole, the second has also a 8mm Hole which is recessed to take the M8 Countersunk Screw and finally a plain Disc.
 These are assembled as illustrated and Glued together with a Washer at the back to give support.

-The final Drive is a Bar with a Screw at one end, I have various sizes of these and use them for reversing such items as Knife Handles and Weed Pots.
+final Drive is a Bar with a Screw at one end, I have various sizes of

+I make these using Self Tapping Screws with a Coarse Thread as they tend to be Harder than normal Woodscrews.
 By carefully positioning the Screw on the end of a suitable Metal Bar you can, with care, Silver Solder the two together, I find it is easier with the Screw Head still in place as this can be Ground back once the joint is made.
+This particular style of Drive Bar does not utilise the Cone and Locking Collar it relies on the Bar being the same diameter as the Hole in the Item. |

 If the Bar is not equal in size to the Hole then you can simply simply increase the diameter of the Bar temporarily at the point it enters the Item by wrapping some Masking Tape or other suitable Tape around it.